onap/integration-devtool/docs/source/install/known_issues.rst

 updated version of the Virtualbox guest additions will be installed on the guest in the /opt directory.
-Once this projects Vagrantfile mounts the ./opt directory on the host to the /opt directory on the guest during the provisioning process, the guest addtions on the guest are hidden and subsequent mounts of shared directories with the host will fail.
+Once this projects Vagrantfile mounts the ./opt directory on the host to the /opt directory on the guest during the provisioning process, the guest additions on the guest are hidden and subsequent mounts of shared directories with the host will fail.